bebaps/fresh-start/README.md

 As the default [_s](https://github.com/automattic/_s) theme is meant to be a very broad starting point, I have already stripped this down to what I need it to be.
 If you agree with my changes, cool, the sooner you can get to work.
 If not, that's cool too.
 Change it.

 # Getting Started
 If you haven't done so already, download [Node](https://nodejs.org/en/) or [read this](https://docs.npmjs.com/getting-started/installing-node).
 Then download the latest release, renaming the directory from `fresh-start` to whatever the name of your theme will be.
-Then follwo these steps:
+Then follow these steps:

 * Search for: `'fresh-start'` and replace with: `'your-theme'`
 * Search for: `fresh-start_` and replace with: `your-theme_`
+* Search for: `fresh_start_` and replace with: `your_theme_`
 * Search for: `Text Domain: fresh-start` and replace with: `Text Domain: your-theme` in style.css.
 * Search for: <code>&nbsp;fresh-start</code> and replace with: <code>&nbsp;your-theme</code>
 * Search for: `fresh-start-` and replace with: `your-theme-`